The Declaration of

 him, or he will leave her.
 Or he may remain sick, because he has not realized

-that it’s much more fun to be healthy.
+that its much more fun to be healthy.
 Often victims feel a false sense of power

 and control by remaining sick, and manipulate others into their drama.
 Rescuers